 Screening jobs, setting fees, and greeting employers.

-Due to COVID-19, class size is limited to 8 students.
+Class size is limited to 12 students.
 Students will be required to have a face covering to enter and exit the facility and classroom.
 All students and instructors will be screened prior to class.